Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

-The valuation of the assets and liabilities and the purchase price allocation are performed by an independent expert and will be finalized within 12 months of the acquisition date.
+The valuation of the assets and liabilities and the purchase price allocation are performed by an independent expert and will be finalised within 12 months of the acquisition date.

 The €0.7 billion excess was allocated to the redemption of the bond issue maturing in July 2020.